Getting started - Device definition authoring

 3. Choose the **hardware interface**:

-* Serial, HID, or custom named protocol (see [device-communication-protocols](https://manual.simhubdash.com/device-definition-authoring/device-communication-protocols "mention"))
+* Serial, HID, or custom named protocol (see [Device communication protocols](/device-definition-authoring/device-communication-protocols.md))

 4. Add **features**: